zlatozar/etudes/ComputerSimulation/InstructionSet.md

 will be called R2+1 throughout).
 The pair R2 and R2+1 should contain a string descriptor doubleword, with a character address A1 in bits 16 through 31 of register R2, a length L in bits 0 through 15 of register R2+1, and a character address A2 in bits 16 through 31 of register R2+1.
-To begin execution, Al, A2, and L are moved to internal registers, the CCR is set to zero, and the E bit of the CCR is set to one.
+To begin execution, A1, A2, and L are moved to internal registers, the CCR is set to zero, and the E bit of the CCR is set to one.
 A loop is started.

-- First, if L is zero, bits 0 through 15 of both registers are set to zero, bits 16 to 31 of R2 are set to the internal value of Al, bits 16 through 31 of R2+1 are set to the internal value of A2, and the instruction terminates.
+- First, if L is zero, bits 0 through 15 of both registers are set to zero, bits 16 to 31 of R2 are set to the internal value of A1, bits 16 through 31 of R2+1 are set to the internal value of A2, and the instruction terminates.

-- Second, the character of Al is compared as an 8-bit integer to the character at A2 and the result used to set the appropriate bits of the CCR.
+- Second, the character of A1 is compared as an 8-bit integer to the character at A2 and the result used to set the appropriate bits of the CCR.

-- Third, if the E bit of the CCR is not one, bits 0 through 15 of register R2 are set to zero, bits 16 through 31 of R2 to the internal value of Al, bits 0 through 15 of R2+1 to the internal value of L, bits 16 through 31 of R2+1 to the internal value of A2, and the instruction terminates.
+- Third, if the E bit of the CCR is not one, bits 0 through 15 of register R2 are set to zero, bits 16 through 31 of R2 to the internal value of A1, bits 0 through 15 of R2+1 to the internal value of L, bits 16 through 31 of R2+1 to the internal value of A2, and the instruction terminates.